Jobs with us

 Engineer

-"In a big company, you like to become an expert in a narrow field because everything has to be streamlined.
-If you're an expert in green paperwork, you're put in charge of that, while someone else takes care of the red paperwork.
-And vice versa: in a small company you are often very much on your own.
-So this size of company suits me well.
-Here I get to do a lot of different things.
+"In a large company, one often becomes an expert in a narrow field because everything needs to be optimized for efficiency.
+If you are an expert in handling green documents, you are assigned that task, while someone else handles the red documents.
+Conversely, in a small company, you often work very independently.
+This company size suits me well.
+Here, I get to engage in a wide variety of tasks.

-"It makes sense to me that I see the people that I, with my function and professionalism, help to protect."
+"It makes sense to me that I see the people whom, with my role and expertise, I help protect."

 ×